 What Tax Implications Are There In An LLC Company?

 An LLC company structure provides a great deal of flexibility when it comes to tax considerations.
-When you set up an LLC, you will choose to be treated as a corporation or partnership for tax purposes.
+When you set up an LLC, you should treat it as a corporation or partnership for tax purposes.
 This flexibility allows you to choose the type of taxation that is best for your company and gives you more options when it comes time to dissolve your business (e.g., distribution of assets).

 If you decide to form an LLC, your operating agreement must specify whether your business will be taxed as a corporation or partnership.
-This decision can have significant tax implications for the company and its members, so it must be carefully considered before filing any official paperwork.
+This decision can have significant tax implications for the company and its members.
+For this reason, you must carefully consider this decision before filing any official paperwork.

 Does My Business Qualify for an LLC Company

 Not all businesses are eligible to form an LLC.
 For instance, doctors and lawyers are prohibited from forming an LLC company structure because it may violate their licensing agreements with the state.
-Also excluded are businesses that have already formed another business type (e.g., corporation or limited partnership).
+The same goes for businesses that have already formed another business type (e.g., corporation or limited partnership).
 To determine whether your business can form an LLC, you should consult with an attorney or tax professional.

 If you can form an LLC, it is important to understand that your business will only qualify if all members are U.S citizens and residents (i.e., individuals).
 If any member does not meet this requirement, then the business cannot be formed as an LLC but may still use another business entity type.